Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 The instant tile tick flag will turn back off again if another population successfully finishes placing a liquid pocket.

 ## Instant Falling
-Whenever any terrain population occurs, the game tursn on the [instant falling flag](../global-flags.md#instant-falling) right at the beginning of the population, and turns it back off at the end of the population.
+Whenever any terrain population occurs, the game turns on the [instant falling flag](../global-flags.md#instant-falling) right at the beginning of the population, and turns it back off at the end of the population.
 If any update suppression occurs in any kind of population, the instant falling flag stays on permanently.
 The instant falling flag will turn back off again if another population successfully finishes.